 The story depicts the work-life of a perverted mangaka, Aito Yuuki, and his assistant, Ashisu Sahoto.
 Constantly pressured by his editor and lacking experience with girls, Aito asks Ashisu to act as a reference.

-The heart and soul of Mangaka-san to assistant-san is Yuuki Aito, a perverted young man and his daily work life of being a Mangaka and trying to make it to the big time.
+The heart and soul of Mangaka-san to assistant-san is Yuuki Aito, a perverted young man and his daily life of being a Mangaka who is trying to make it to the big time.
 He lacks focus for the most part and normally finds himself getting off-track due to his careless and free nature that always has him struggling to make the deadlines.
-To help him with his manga "Hajecafe" that is dedicated to his love of cute girls and their lingerie are his Assistant that also play part to keep him on the straight and narrow in Sahoto Ashisu – the sadist, Sena Kuroi – the kodomo and Rinna Fuwa – the normal one who are later hired by his Editor and High School peer Mihari Otosuna – the tsundere.
+To help him with his manga "Hajecafe" that is dedicated to his love of cute girls and their lingerie are his Assistants that also play part to keep him on the straight and narrow in Sahoto Ashisu – the sadist, Sena Kuroi – the kodomo and Rinna Fuwa – the normal one who are later hired by his Editor and High School peer Mihari Otosuna – the tsundere.
 All the characters are twisted, in a good way.
-From here on out is just a roller coaster of fits of laughter.
+From here on out is just a roller coaster of hysterics.